dsa-ou/allowed/README.md

-Courses often use a restricted subset of a programming language and its library, for various reasons: reduce cognitive load, focus on concepts, simplify marking, etc.
+Courses often use a restricted subset of a programming language and its library, to reduce cognitive load, focus on concepts, simplify marking, etc.

-This program checks if your Python files and notebooks only use certain constructs, which you can configure.
+`allowed` is a program that checks if your code files and Jupyter notebooks only use the Python constructs that were taught.

+`allowed` enables instructors to check in advance their examples, exercises and assessment for inadvertent use of constructs that weren't taught.
+It also allows students and instructors to check submitted code against the taught constructs.
+To do its job, `allowed` requires a short file that lists which constructs were introduced in which 'unit' of the course.
+That file can be used as a reference document to onboard new tutors and to discuss the design of the course, e.g. to check if important constructs are missing or if some units are overloaded.

 Like all static analysis tools, `allowed` isn't perfect and will never be.
 There may be false positives (code reported to be a violation, but isn't)